-Both calls for funding will run twice a year.
 Announcements about the funds and further information will be shared on this page and in ALIGN’s newsletter.
-Please sign up to the newsletter in order to receive this information.
+Please sign up to our newsletter to receive this information.
 If you have any questions, please contact ALIGN at email@example.com.

 Fund award winners

-ALIGN held a call for proposals for applications for small research and research translation projects for furthering learning which closed in January 2018.
-The six funds awarded explore a range of themes in highly varied contexts.
+ALIGN called for proposals for applications for small-scale research and research translation projects to further learning which closed in January 2018.
+The six funds award winners explore a range of themes across highly varied contexts.

 SIDRA Institute (Somalia): This study will examine norms that govern the access of young women to education and higher education in Somalia and what can be done to support them.
-It will explore women’s experiences with confronting various forms of gender bias and stereotyping in their academic careers.
+It will explore women’s experiences of gender bias and stereotyping in their academic careers.
 The women will communicate online in a Community of Practice forum.
-Through these women’s stories, SIDRA will identify patterns and commonalities across them that inform us as to the particular types of challenges women face in academia and in research.
+Through their stories, SIDRA will identify patterns and common issues that illuminate the challenges women face in academia and in research.

-ARI (Indonesia): This youth-led research is examining whether Indonesia’s Youth Friendly Health Services, which are meant to be implemented in health sector community clinics, are truly youth friendly and whether providers do not express negative gender bias toward young people with specific gender related questions or searching information on sexual and reproductive health.
+ARI (Indonesia): This youth-led research is examining whether Indonesia’s Youth Friendly Health Services, which are meant to be implemented in health sector community clinics, are truly youth friendly.
+It will explore whether providers do not express negative gender bias toward young people with specific gender related questions or searching information on sexual and reproductive health.

-Visionaria Network (Peru): Visionaria (Peru) trains and supports teachers in exploring and facilitating concepts of gender equity and norms, and includes an agency-based empowerment curriculum with opportunities for students to practice leadership in their communities.
-Their research will use a community based and participatory approach, employing photovoice, as well as pre- and post- surveys and focus group discussions as tools to collect data and conduct an analysis of gender norms held by teachers and students who are part of the programme.
+Visionaria Network (Peru): Visionaria (Peru) trains and supports teachers in exploring and facilitating concepts of gender equity and norms, providing an agency-based empowerment curriculum that gives students the opportunity to practice leadership in their communities.
+Their research will use a community based and participatory approach, employing photovoice, which promotes the ethical use of photography for social change.
+It will also draw on pre- and post- surveys and focus group discussions to collect data and analyse gender norms held by teachers and students who are part of the programme.

-EQuIC (Education Quality Improvement Consortium) (Indonesia): This action research will intervene through training, mentoring, and implementing gender equitable schools and teaching practices.
-Beneficiaries of this project are 15 Islamic schools at secondary level (middle and high schools) in rural area in South Malang, Indonesia, an area where government intervention to improve education quality is minimum.
+EQuIC (Education Quality Improvement Consortium) (Indonesia): This action research will intervene through training, mentoring, and implementing gender-equitable schools and teaching practices.
+The beneficiaries are 15 Islamic secondary schools (middle and high schools) in rural South Malang, Indonesia, an area where government intervention to improve education quality is minimal.

-London School of Hygiene and Tropical Medicine and MEXFAM (Mexico): Exploring shifts in harmful gender norms in adolescents: A process evaluation examining the link between comprehensive sexuality education and intimate partner violence prevention in Mexico City.
+London School of Hygiene and Tropical Medicine and MEXFAM (Mexico): The research will explore shifts in harmful gender norms in adolescents through a process evaluation examining the link between comprehensive sexuality education and intimate partner violence prevention in Mexico City.

-Coffey International (Global): Through a meta-evaluation of Global Education Challenge evaluations and project data on girls’ education projects, they are exploring what can be learned about norm change in girls’ education in developing contexts.
+Coffey International (Global): Through a meta-evaluation of Global Education Challenge evaluations and project data on girls’ education projects, Coffey International explores what can be learned about norm change in girls’ education in developing contexts.